Lockheed, United Tech to close Sikorsky deal by Friday

-WASHINGTON Lockheed Martin Corp (LMT.N) said it expects to close its $9 billion acquisition of Sikorsky Aircraft from United Technologies Corp UTX. on Friday, now that it has received final regulatory approval from China.
+WASHINGTON Nov 3 Lockheed Martin Corp said it expects to close its $9 billion acquisition of Sikorsky Aircraft from United Technologies Corp on Friday, now that it has received final regulatory approval from China.

 "With this final regulatory approval, we are one step closer to completing this historic acquisition," said Lockheed Chief Executive Marillyn Hewson.